Originally posted on 7 August 2023, updated 7 January 2025

 Containment measures:

-- Stop using your device or charger your if the temperature of either rises more than 10 degrees on a regular charge
+- Stop using your device or charger if the temperature of either rises more than 10 degrees on a regular charge

-- If a lithium-ion battery device overheats, hisses, or bulges, immediately move it away from flammable materials, if possible, put it safely outdoors to burn out
+- If a lithium-ion battery device overheats, hisses, or bulges, immediately move it away from flammable materials, and, if possible, put it safely outdoors to burn out

 - Moving a battery after a fire can cause re-ignition for up to 10 hours after it started